 Of particular interest to endurance athletes are mitochondrial proteins.
-They are mostly involved in aerobic energy production and their synthetic rate is approximately two-thirds higher than the rate for mixed muscle proteins.
+They are mostly involved in aerobic energy production and their synthetic rate is two-thirds higher than the rate for mixed muscle proteins.

-Thus the proteins that help provide energy to your muscles have a faster turnover rate than other muscle proteins.
-So providing an adequate pool of the basic protein building blocks, amino acids, is imperative to replace degraded mitochondrial and other proteins.
+Thus, the proteins that help provide energy to your muscles have a faster turnover rate than other muscle proteins.
+So, providing an adequate pool of the basic protein building blocks, amino acids, is imperative to replace degraded mitochondrial and other proteins.

 The most common method used to measure whole-body protein turnover is by measuring the rate of metabolism or incorporation of a labelled amino acid.
 A solution containing a stable, isotopically labelled amino acid is given to subjects by intravenous injection or orally.
-A specific by-product from metabolism of proteins containing the labelled amino acid is then analyzed to determine rates of protein degradation and synthesis.
+A specific by-product from metabolism of proteins containing the labelled amino acid is then analysed to determine rates of protein degradation and synthesis.

 Most protein metabolism studies have utilized one of several possible labelled amino acids administered to subjects under various conditions.
 Additionally, most of these studies measured protein turnover during exercise after an overnight fast, which is not representative of the normal practice of competitive athletes.